nanoash7/data-512-homework_1/README.md

 {  "article": [    {   "project": "",  "article": "",            "granularity": "",            "timestamp": "",            "agent": "",            "views": ""          },         ...      ], ...}

-The JSON files are dictionaries where an outkey for each article.
+The JSON files are dictionaries with a outkey for each article.
 Each key maps to an array of JSON objects which hold the monthly pageview data.
 Each file corresponds to a particular access type (mobile, desktop, cumulative).

 ### JPG Files
 visualization1.jpg